 Sharon Audubon Center's free CBC event, known as the Trixie Strauss Christmas Bird Count, will take place on Sunday, December 19, 2021, from 12:01 a.m. to midnight, and anyone in our area is welcome to join this 24-hour event.
 Most of the birding takes place from sunrise to sunset.
 The count area is a 15-mile circle (with its center at The Hotchkiss School in Lakeville, Connecticut), which encompasses some excellent birding areas in Sharon, Salisbury, and Falls Village, Connecticut as well as Amenia and North East, New York.

 Teams and individuals from all over the state and all over the country (and even Canada) take part in the CBC, and all of the numbers are compiled and reported to help better understand what birds are doing in the winter.
-This year, we must follow state and local regulations around COVID-19, so social distancing and face masks are required.
+Please be prepared to follow state and local regulations around COVID-19.

 We ask anyone who lives in the surrounding towns to fill up your bird feeders to help with our counts!

 Please contact Bethany Sheffer at email@example.com or 860-364-0520 to sign-up to participate, with questions, and for complier and the evening data gathering information.

 Song Sparrow.
 Photo: PJ Kaszas / Audubon Photography Awards